 Dressing a loved one with Alzheimer’s can also be a challenge.
 Let your loved one dress themselves for as long as possible, though they will need more time to get ready in the morning.
 Use this time to make sure that they are choosing weather-appropriate attire.
 If your loved one is having trouble choosing their clothes, you may have to choose items for them.
 Place clothing items in the order that they need to be put on and give dressing instructions verbally if necessary.

-Caregivers need to make sure their loved ones take the proper doses of their medication, keeping track of when prescriptions run out and making sure they renew them on time.
+Caregivers need to make sure their loved ones take the proper dosage of medication.
+It is important to keep track of when prescriptions run out and making sure that prescriptions are renewed on time.
 Caregivers must also be in charge of scheduling and maintaining appointments with the doctor.
 Since a caregiver is the main conduit between a doctor and the patient, is it important that a caregiver attend every appointment and asks the doctor plenty of questions.

 The health of a loved one with Alzheimer’s can be dependent on their overall diet.
 A caregiver must take charge of the food shopping and prepare healthy meals.
 Often, those suffering from Alzheimer’s may ask for alternative food items.
-Try to listen to their needs but do not give into their want for junk food.
+Try to listen to their needs but do not give in to their want for junk food all the time.
 Stick to the routine of meals.
 Remind your loved one when mealtime is, and never skip a meal.
 Before serving a meal, always check to make sure the temperature of the food is not too hot or too cold.

 The Challenges of Being a Caregiver

-The average sufferer of Alzheimer’s lives four to eight years after they have been diagnosed, meaning a caregiver should potentially expect to be in a caregiving situation for that long.
+On average, Alzheimer’s patient lives four to eight years after they have been diagnosed (but can live up to 20 years depending on the patient’s condition), meaning a caregiver should potentially expect to be in a caregiving situation for that long.
 Caregiver fatigue is a serious medical issue because of all these factors.
 About 35% of caregivers reported their health worsening while taking care of their loved ones.
 Seniors with Alzheimer’s count on their loved ones for even the smallest tasks in their everyday life.

 Being healthy as a caregiver is important to your loved one and yourself.
 If caregivers do find the stress to be too much, the next step maybe considering an assisted living community or in-home care.
 The peace of mind coming from the burden lifted could help you rebuild your relationship with your loved one and enjoy your final years together.